-This Asset Management Plan (AMP) meets all of the requirements of Ontario Regulation 588/17 - Asset Management Planning for Municipal Infrastructure.
+This Asset Management Plan (AMP) meets all of the requirements of Ontario Regulation 588/17 - Asset Management Planning for Municipal Infrastructure required at July 1, 2024.
 It will serve as a strategic, tactical, and financial tool to ensure that the management of the Town's infrastructure follows sound asset management practices and principles, while optimizing available resources.

-The AMP will demonstrate how the value of the Town's core infrastructure has grown from \$111M (2012\$) to \$180M (2021\$), provides a measurement of the current level of service, and a 10-year capital plan to address the Town's immediate infrastructure needs.
-The following figure illustrates a breakdown of the Town's core infrastructure.
+The AMP provides a summary of the Town's assets, measurement of the current level of service, and a 10-year capital plan to address the Town's immediate infrastructure needs.
+The following figure illustrates a breakdown of the Town's infrastructure.

-A combination of visual condition assessments and aged based assessments have been used to provide an overall assessment of the Town's core infrastructure as illustrated on the following figure.
+A combination of visual condition assessments and aged-based assessments have been used to provide an overall assessment of the Town's infrastructure as illustrated in the following figure.

 The Town has planned capital costs for the next ten years which includes the replacement of the Prescott Water Tower, road projects, capital projects at the water treatment plant and water pollution control plant, and engineering studies for the improvement of the Town's infrastructure.
-In addition to the planned capital expenditures the Town places a total of \$550,000 in reserves to offset future water and wastewater projects.
+In addition to the planned capital expenditures, the Town places a total of \$550,000 in reserves to offset future water and wastewater projects and approximately \$450,000 in reserves to offset other asset projects.

-A comparison of the planned capital expenditures plus the capital reserve contributions to the theoretical replacement cost for all of the Town's core infrastructure identified a shortfall of approximately \$8M over the next ten years as illustrated by the following figure.
+A comparison of the planned capital expenditures plus the capital reserve contributions to the theoretical replacement cost for all of the Town's core infrastructure identified a shortfall of approximately \$13.1M over the next ten years as illustrated by the following figure.